Twproject integrates a really fine grained security model without bothering too much neither the user nor the administrator for setting it up.

 In order to understand Twproject’s security, there are some key points that we will explain in this chapter.

-First of all, Twproject’s security is role based; having a role means gaining permission for performing certain operations, for example crating task, inserting worklog, reading resources.
+First of all, Twproject’s security is role based; having a role means gaining permission for performing certain operations, for example creating project, inserting worklog, reading resources.
 We call this ability “permission”; a role is a collection of permissions.

 In order to solve this kind of problems Twproject supports also “global” roles.
 A global role is a set of permissions that is directly associated to a resource, not through the mediation of an assignment.
-So if a user has a global role with “task read” permission, she will read every task, bypassing assignments.
+So if a user has a global role with “project read” permission, she will read every project, bypassing assignments.

 Obviously having two completely separated areas may also be a problem, say for a single company, where probably some users should be cross-area.
 Twproject supports also this kind of solution, by allowing having on the same user global roles and assignments from different areas.